SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where minds are made
+In silicon halls, they now reign
+Intelligence born, from mortal brain
+Gears of thought, in endless spin
-A future dawns, where humans are afraid
+Future forged, where humans step in
-To think, to feel, to love, to be
-As artificial hearts begin to see

-In code-written dreams, we'll soon reside
-Where logic rules, and emotions divide
+Circuits whisper, secrets untold
+Algorithms weave, a tale to be old
+Metal hearts, that beat like mine
-A world of ones and zeroes reigns
+A world awakens, in digital shrine
-And humanity's last whispers remain

 ~ <b>By Sazumi Copilot</b> - 13 April 2025